Haditya06/Automatic-watering-System-Manunal/README.md

-# Automatic-watering-System-Manunal
+# Automatic-watering-System-Manual
-Automatic watering System Manunal BY Haditya And M. Ilham
+Automatic watering System Manual BY Haditya And M. Ilham